What the Numbers Mean When You Get a Cervical Check

 Image via whattoexpect.com

-Normally, before pregnancy and during the early months of pregnancy, your cervix is long and firm — around 2 to 3 cm long.
+Normally, before pregnancy and during the early months of pregnancy, your cervix is long and firm.
+It’s around 2 to 3 cm long.
 Effacement (measured in percentage) is the process of your cervix becoming thinner, softer, and shorter.
 In late pregnancy or early labor, Braxton Hicks contractions start to shorten (efface) your cervix.
-Once your cervix has shortened to 1 cm, it is 50% effaced.
-As you can see in the diagram above, it’s our goal to reach 100% effacement so there is no cervix left.
+Once your cervix has shortened to 1 cm, it’s 50% effaced.
+As you can see in the diagram above, it’s our goal to reach 100% effacement so there’s no cervix left.6

-As most women discover towards the end of their pregnancy, effacement often begins before the expecting woman goes into labor.
-When your care provider does a pelvic check, they may say that your cervix is soft or even say a certain percentage of your cervix is effaced.
+As most women discover toward the end of their pregnancy, effacement often begins before the expecting woman goes into labor.
+When your care provider does a pelvic check, they may say your cervix is soft.
+Or they may even say a certain percentage of your cervix is effaced.
 It’s good to know that number.
 Your care provider will also state the dilation of your cervix at this time.
-Most people tend to focus on the dilation number, but effacement is just as important.
-But first, what is dilation?
+Most people focus on the dilation number, but effacement is just as important.
+But first, what is dilation?7

 cervical dilation during pregnancy and labor